Middleton Grange

 The educational profile of Middleton Grange exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 25.6%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications (5.0%) and graduate diplomas (1.8%).
-Vocational credentials are held by 32.0% of residents aged 15+, with advanced diplomas at 12.6% and certificates at 19.4%.
+Vocational credentials are prevalent, with 32.0% of residents aged 15+ holding them - advanced diplomas at 12.6% and certificates at 19.4%.
 Educational participation is high, with 37.9% of residents currently enrolled in formal education.

 This includes 15.8% in primary education, 9.5% in secondary education, and 5.2% pursuing tertiary education.